TimoFeucht/DB2-Hazelcast/README.md

 # Appendix

+## Note
+The project was created with [PyCharm](https://www.jetbrains.com/pycharm/) and tested on a Windows 11 machine with Docker Desktop 4.26.0 and Python 3.11.
+Any other environment was not tested and may not work as expected.

 ## Authors

 This example was created by Mick Eisebraun, Timo Feucht, Lea Gastgeb and Louis Schaak for the course "Datenbanken 2: